Transit Center at Manas: Closure

-On 8 November 2011, newly elected President Almazbek Atambayev announced that he would attempt to close the base when its lease runs out in 2014.
+On 8 November 2011, newly elected President Almazbek Atambayev announced that he would attempt to close the base when its lease ran out in 2014.

 In September 2012, Atambayev repeated his view that "Manas should be a civil airport" which "should not be a military base for any country".
 He reaffirmed his stance that starting from 2014, Manas airport will only be used to transport passengers.

 In 2014, American military flights began to fly out of Mihail Kogălniceanu International Airport, Romania instead of Manas.